125A.465. Registration of child custody determination

 (c) Except as otherwise provided in NRS 125A.385, the name and address of the person seeking registration and any parent or person acting as a parent who has been awarded custody or visitation in the child custody determination sought to be registered.

-(b) Serve notice upon the persons named pursuant to paragraph (c) of subsection 1 and provide them with an opportunity to contest the registration in accordance with this section.
+3. The registering court shall provide the persons named pursuant to paragraph (c) of subsection 1 with an opportunity to contest the registration in accordance with this section.

-3. The notice required by paragraph (b) of subsection 2 must state that:
+5. The notice required by subsection 4 must state that:

 (a) A registered determination is enforceable as of the date of the registration in the same manner as a determination issued by a court of this state;